KDlamini/KDlamini/README.md

 <hr>
 &nbsp;

-- 🔭 I’m interested in AI, blockchain and contributing to open source.
-I love innovation an I hope to invent something that will revolutionize the world on the level of Elon Mask's Tesla and SpaceX.
+- 🔭 I’m interested in AI, blockchain, innovation, and contributing to open source.
+I hope to invent something that will revolutionize the world on the level of Elon Mask's Tesla and SpaceX.
 - 🌱 I love a challenge and growth.
-I'm an INTJ; which means that i'm very logically minded, intuitive, analytical and with excellent problem solving skills.
+I'm an INTJ; which means that I'm very logically minded, intuitive, analytical, and with excellent problem-solving skills.
 I am very principled when it comes to morality and ethics.
-- 👯 Through Microverse, I'v learned to love collaboration; which we practiced through remote pair programming.
+- 👯 Through Microverse, I've learned to love collaboration; which we practiced through remote pair programming.
 I found working in teams and solving challenges in groups to be very productive and insightful.

 ## About myself